slamora/brackets-wiki/Extension-Manager-Workflows.md

 boilerplate files have already been created for his extension.

 He starts writing and debugging the extension, and loves how easy it is to get it working.

-As he's working on the extension, he realizes that he wants to check it into GitHub.
-He remembers the GitHub extension he saw in the Extension Manager, and goes and installs it, so he can create the repo and check in the extension from Brackets.
+As he's working on the extension, he checks it directly into GitHub from Brackets using the extension he had installed earlier.

 ## Uploading